 It does have some limitations though.
 Don’t try frying with it, or using it on something that needs broiling (grilling if you’re in the UK).
 It kind of goes a bit weird if you do.
 Other than that though it is so versatile.
 I really can’t wait to start experimenting with it in my recipes and have a few great ones in mind for the months to comes.

-Although this butter is made from whole food ingredients, it is still very high in fat so I would advise eating it sparingly.
+Although this butter is made from healthier ingredients than store bought alternatives, it is still very high in fat so I would advise eating it sparingly.
 It will keep for a few weeks in the fridge and also freezes very well.
 Just be sure to wrap it well first.
 If you know you will only need a tiny bit at a time then invest in a silicone ice cube tray and set the butter in there.
 Then when it’s hard you can pop it out and store in a freezer bag in the freezer.
 Just remove each little block an hour or so before you want to use it.

 If you give this homemade vegan butter a try, please let me know!
 Leave a comment below, or tag a picture #avirtualvegan on Instagram so I can see how yours turned out.
 I love seeing your photos!
 If you want to see more easy vegan recipes then check out my recipe index!